US authorities arrest Brazilian ex-CEO in bribery case

-NEW YORK (AP) - Authorities say the former CEO of Brazilian petrochemical company Braskem SA has been arrested on U.S. corruption charges.
+NEW YORK (AP) - The former CEO of Brazilian petrochemical company Braskem SA was arrested on U.S. corruption charges involving a slush fund used to bribe officials in Brazil, federal prosecutors said Wednesday.

-Federal prosecutors in New York City said Jose Carlos Grubisich was taken into custody Wednesday at Kennedy Airport.
+Jose Carlos Grubisich, who was taken into custody at Kennedy Airport, pleaded not guilty in federal court in Brooklyn to violating anti-bribery and other provisions of the Foreign Corrupt Practices Act and to conspiracy to commit money laundering.

+The 62-year-old defendant was ordered held without bail after prosecutors argued he was a flight risk.

 An email seeking comment was sent to Grubisich’s lawyer.

-Court papers accuse Grubisich of joining a conspiracy to divert about $250 million into a slush fund that was used to bribe Brazilian officials.

-The papers say more Braskem paid more than $16 million in bribes while seeking to build a facility in Brazil.
-They say the same alleged bribe got Braskem price breaks from a state-owned oil company.
+While the Braskem CEO from 2002 through 2008, Grubisich joined a conspiracy with an affiliated construction company called Odebrecht to divert about $250 million into a bribery slush fund, court papers said.
+Grubisich authorized Braskem to pay more than $16 million in bribes while seeking to build a facility in Brazil and get price breaks from a state-owned oil company, the papers say.

+Grubisich stepped down as CEO in 2008 but continued to have business ties with Braskem and Obedrecht, the papers say.
+Between 2010 and 2014, Grubisich “received at least $2.6 million from the Odebrecht bribe department into a bank account in Switzerland,” they say.

-In 2016, Braskem and an affiliated construction company agreed to pay $3.5 billion to U.S., Brazilian and Swiss authorities to settle bribery allegations.
+In 2016, Braskem and Odebrecht agreed to pay $3.5 billion to U.S., Brazilian and Swiss authorities to settle bribery allegations.

 Sign up for Daily Newsletters